Yusuf-Hussien/El-Youm-8-web-app/README.md

 - 🖥️ **MVC Web Interface**: User-friendly interface built with Thymeleaf.
 - 💥 **Robust Error Handling**: Comprehensive exception handling and form validation.
 - 📦 **Efficient Data Migration**: Batch imports from Excel to the database with asynchronous insertions.
+- 🐳 **Docker Support**: Run the application easily using Docker and Docker Compose.

 ---